Monte Pearson: Cincinnati Reds and back to the minors (1941)

-Pearson's final major league team was ironically the one he pitched his World Series two-hitter against.
+Pearson's final major league team was the one he pitched his World Series two-hitter against.
 Due to his history of injuries, the Yankees refused to offer a guarantee and thus, no other team was willing sign him.
 However, Reds manager Bill McKechnie made the gamble, remarking how Pearson "showed [the Reds] more that day than any National League right-hander showed [them] that season" when he threw the two-hitter against them.
 Pearson expressed his delight at the trade and looked forward to working with McKechnie.
 However, he was unable to rediscover his pre-injury form; in his first start for the Reds, Pearson was battered by the opposing team, giving up six earned runs and five walks to the Chicago Cubs before being pulled out of the game after only 1 1/3 innings.
 In a total of 7 games pitched–4 starts and 3 games finished—for the Reds, he pitched poorly, posting a 1–3 record with a 5.18 ERA in just 24 1/3 innings pitched.
 This dismal showing convinced the Reds to cut ties with Pearson, and he was sold to the Hollywood Stars of the Pacific Coast League on August 21.

 Pearson's sojourn in the minor leagues was brief, lasting just one game.
 In his only start for the Stars, he pitched a complete game, giving up six hits and three walks in five innings.
 He announced his retirement from baseball the following year on August 27.